esmBot/esmBot/docs/config.md

   ],
   "image": [ // Objects containing info for connecting to WS image server(s)
     {
-      "server": "localhost", // IP address or domain name for the server "auth": "verycoolpass100", // Password/authorization code for the server "tls": false // Whether or not this is a secure TLS/wss connection
+      "name": "test", // A human-friendly name for the server "server": "localhost", // IP address or domain name for the server "auth": "verycoolpass100", // Password/authorization code for the server "tls": false // Whether or not this is a secure TLS/wss connection